Lattay/libs/README.md

 # Libs

-A list of interesting and usefull FOSS libraries taken from the web.
+A list of interesting and usefull FOSS libraries taken from the web and often partially rewritten or at least reformatted.

+All should fits the single-file header-only format for easy integration in C projects.

+Check out the work of the inspirator of this projects: [Sean Barrett](https://github.com/nothings/stb)

 ## Data structures
 - [hashtable](./structures/hashtable.h) hashtable implementation ([source](http://www.pomakis.com)) modified to fit the single file header model